TheyCallMeLuke/Java-projects/README.md

 # React-projects

-In this repository, I showcase my react projects that I made for learning purposes.
+This repository hosts react projects that I made for learning purposes.